-One of Chile’s largest national parks (1,742,000 hectares of rugged terrain), Laguna San Rafael is a UNESCO World Biosphere Reserve for its extraordinary scenery and environments.
-While remote from any settlement, it’s a popular summer excursion for Chileans and foreigners and is accessible all year.
+One of Chile’s largest national parks with 1.74 million hectares of rugged terrain, Laguna San Rafael is a UNESCO World Biosphere Reserve for its extraordinary scenery and environments.
+While remote from any settlement, it’s a popular summer excursion for Chileans and foreigners and is accessible year-round.

 History of the Park